Why Should you get High Index Lenses?

 2) High index lenses are an excellent match for today’s flatter frames

 “High-index lenses also have flatter curvatures than their standard plastic cousins.
 Aspheric design, when combined with high-index resin, will further t

 hin and flatten both plus and minus powers.
 All these factors make high-index lenses an especially good match for today’s frames, which are of an increasingly flat design.”

 Compatibility with current frame styles has contributed to the popularity of high index lenses.
 Today’s eyeglass frames are trending in a flatter direction, which calls for a flatter lens style.
 Additionally, high index lenses are ideal for rimless eyeglasses due to their high tensile strength.

 “When a person thinks of safety glasses, they think of the cheap, large, and ugly type, typically found in high school shop class.
-The #RX-1205 (RX) plastic wraparound safety glasses from MyEyewear2go are much better than those.
+The #RX-1205 (RX) plastic wraparound safety glasses from rx-safety are much better than those.
 The best part, for those who need prescription lenses, is these plastic wraparound safety glasses come with 1.67 high index lenses.”

 Until the advent of high index safety glasses, people who needed safety glasses with a strong prescription had few options.
 They often had to resort to wearing awkward, unattractive safety glasses.
 Now, if your employer requires you to wear safety glasses, you can choose from a wider array of options, including wraparound styles and thinner, sleeker looking glasses.

 4) You are looking for first-rate lenses to use with your favorite frames